mxagar/tool_guides/poetry/README.md

 poetry env list
 # rp-poetry-Gwlh5_RN-py3.9

+# Get info of our env
+poetry env info
+poetry env info --path # where is the env

 # After we set our environment, we can run an interactive shell with
 poetry run python
 # >>> ...

 # Or we can run our project scripts on the environment
 poetry run python my_script.py

+# Run pytest
+poetry run pytest

+# Enter the shell in the environment!
+poetry shell
 ```

 ### Declare Your Dependencies